 Gore Vidal called William F. Buckley a "crypto-Nazi" one time too many.
 For once Buckley wasn't smiling when he ripped into an opponent.
-Vidal won the moral victory though shackled by newly learned lessons, went along when his Mvra Breckinridge outsold Buckley's Unmaking of a Mayor.
+Vidal won the moral victory though shackled by newly learned lessons, went along when his Myra Breckinridge outsold Buckley's Unmaking of a Mayor.
 Rack one up for...pornography;

 The Notre Dame radicals staged a demonstration against Dow Chemical and the CIA (a package deal, apparently).
 When some students acted in what (they hoped) was an illegal manner, Fr.
-Hesburgh and the administration answered victory, but as of yesterday there were no reports that Dow was folding or that the CIA was being disbanded.
+Hesburgh and the administration answered with a vehement "tsk, tsk."
+The students claimed victory, but as of yesterday there were no reports that Dow was folding or that the CIA was being disbanded.
 Maybe next demonstration, fellas;

 Mankind made it through another year despite war, riot, assasination, and assorted other blunders.
-A moral victory of that magnitude makes one think that maybe the celebration with which we ended 1968 was the reason that 1969 is explored the nature of its jurisdiction and purpose, the Student Life Council yesterday "approved and accepted" the substance of the report presented by the special dining hall committee.
+A moral victory of that magnitude makes one think that maybe the celebration with which we ended 1968 was the reason that 1969 is worth living.